luksma1234/daugx/README.md

 When returning augmented images, the rgb-matrix notation is applied.
 Here only the first and the second image dimensions are transposed.

+Image colors are kept throughout all augmentations.

+# Augmentations

+- Augmentations may produce dropout patches.
+The color of these patches will typically be (0, 0, 0).
+- The Augmentations will **not** fill these patches with cut information from the image (e.g. Mirroring or reflecting)

+##  Boundary Transformation
+- Boundaries are represented as floats in the range of 0 to 1
+-